Dresden Mitte station: Remodeling plans and demolition of the train shed

 The conversion of the station into Dresden Hauptbahnhof was subsequently considered several times.
 In the late 1930s the Nazis planned the reconstruction of Dresden, which would have included a new central station in place of Wettiner Straße station.
 The proposed station would have had enormous dimensions, the new station would have been 300 metres long and 200 metres wide with an oversized courtyard and spacious streets intended for rallies and marches.
 Nearby between Freiberger Straße and Ehrlichstraße there would have been another area for rallies called the Reichsbahnbogen (Reichsbahn bow).
 With the outbreak of the Second World War, however, these plans quickly became obsolete.
 During the Bombing of Dresden in 1945 the structure of the train shed was greatly affected.
 However, the damage was not so severe that it would have justified the demolition of the train shed, including three corner pylons, that was completed in 1953.
 Just one of four pylons was preserved, because it contained the flue for the station's heating system.

+Siemens ES64U2 departs with a train from the station Dresden-Mitte.

 Previously, reconstruction of the station as a central station had been discussed again.
 The large-scale destruction of Dresden would have allowed a far-reaching reorganisation of the railway systems and so in 1946 and 1947 several plans were drawn up over a few years for a new generously dimensioned central station to replace the Wettiner Straße station.
 This would have had 17 through platform tracks and three terminal platforms and have been 400 metres-long and 186.5 metres-wide and oriented parallel with Könneritzstraße.
 An entrance building would have been built on the eastern side towards the centre of the old town.
 In successive drafts the dimensions were reduced somewhat by reducing the platform space for luggage, but the original draft was substantially maintained.
 A main objective of the planned restructuring of the railway node was to allow trains to run on the east–west route between Chemnitz and Görlitz without reversing in Dresden.
 Why these plans were not ultimately carried out, cannot be answered with certainty, however, financial problems, material shortages, labour shortages and general planning uncertainty during socio-political change are cited as possible reasons.

 The previous name of the station referred to the royal House of Wettin and therefore was not considered to be consistent with the socialist system.
 Therefore, the station was renamed Dresden-Mitte on 20 July 1946.
 Little changed in the following 40 years.
 No platform canopies remained, but the tracks and the buildings were designed for a covered station and rainwater seeped through the inadequately sealed floor and caused a gradual decline in its condition.